temporalio/documentation/docs-src/cli/cmd-options/memo.md

 tags:
 	- cli
 ---

-Set a memo on a schedule.
-Format: key=value.
+Set a memo on a schedule (format: key=value).
 Use valid JSON formats for value.